Colorado: Plains

 Approximately half of Colorado is flat and rolling land.
-East of the Rocky Mountains are the Colorado Eastern Plains of the High Plains, the section of the Great Plains within Colorado at elevations ranging from roughly 3350 to 7500 ft.
+East of the Rocky Mountains is the Colorado Eastern Plains of the High Plains, the section of the Great Plains within Colorado at elevations ranging from roughly 3350 to 7500 ft.
 The Colorado plains are mostly prairies but also include deciduous forests, buttes, and canyons.
 Precipitation averages 15 to 25 in annually.

 Eastern Colorado is presently mainly farmland and rangeland, along with small farming villages and towns.
 Corn, wheat, hay, soybeans, and oats are all typical crops.
 Most villages and towns in this region boast both a water tower and a grain elevator.
 Irrigation water is available from both surface and subterranean sources.
 Surface water sources include the South Platte, the Arkansas River, and a few other streams.
 Subterranean water is generally accessed through artesian wells.
 Heavy usage of these wells for irrigation purposes caused underground water reserves to decline in the region.
 Eastern Colorado also hosts a considerable amount and range of livestock, such as cattle ranches and hog farms.